wyldckat/yPlusLESWCompressible/README.md

 How to get+build yPlusLESWCompressible
 ======================================

-These instructions are for OpenFOAM 2.2.x:
+These instructions are for OpenFOAM 2.3.x:

 For getting and building from git:
 ```
 git clone git://github.com/wyldckat/yPlusLESWCompressible.git
 cd yPlusLESWCompressible
-git checkout of22x
+git checkout of23x
 wmake yPlusLESWCompressible
 ```

-For getting and building from zip:
+Or for getting and building from zip:
 ```
-wget "https://github.com/wyldckat/yPlusLESWCompressible/archive/of22x.zip" -O yPlusLESWCompressible.zip
+wget "https://github.com/wyldckat/yPlusLESWCompressible/archive/of23x.zip" -O yPlusLESWCompressible.zip
+unzip yPlusLESWCompressible.zip
-cd yPlusLESWCompressible-of22x
+cd yPlusLESWCompressible-of23x
 wmake yPlusLESWCompressible
 ```